Periodization Training for Optimal Results

 • Step 2: Figure out how long you want to take to get stronger at "X" For example, I want to spend the next three months increasing my 10RM dumbbell overhead press.

-• Step 3: Break down that period to four-week cycles.
+• Step 3: Break down that period into four-week cycles, also known as mesocycles.

 • Step 4: Assign different sets, reps and intensity to each cycle.
 If breaking it down to 12 weeks, then there will be three cycles.